 You will also stop earning cashback if you spend beyond your credit limit, stop making minimum repayments or break any other terms and conditions.

-American Express's cards often offer the best cashback rates because they charge retailers higher fees, so can pass some of this money onto you.
+American Express's cards often offer the best cashback rates because they charge retailers higher fees, so they can pass some of this money back to you.
 But, this is also a reason all retailers don't accept American Express cards.
-Here is a closer look at the difference between MasterCard and Visa.
-When you choose your card, pick whichever offers the best benefits.

 The costs of a cashback card are the same as any other card type:

-Interest charged on outstanding balances
+• Interest is charged on outstanding balances

-Fees and charges for breaking the account's terms e.g. spending over your credit limit
+• Fees and charges for breaking the account's terms e.g. spending over your credit limit

-Not always.
-Some cards come with a fee but pay more cashback than cards that are free to use.
-You could earn a high amount of cashback even after paying the fee.
-For example, if a card charged a fee of £24 and paid cashback at 3%, you would earn £150 if you spent £5,000 in a year.
+For example, if a card charged a fee of £24 a year and paid cashback at 3%, you would earn £150 if you spent £5,000 in over 12 months.
 This would come to £126 after deducting the fee.
-If you spent £5,000 on a free card that paid 1% cashback, you would earn just £50.
+However if you spent £5,000 on a free card that paid 1% cashback, you would only earn £50 cashback.

 The best cashback credit cards will only accept your application if you meet their criteria like earning more than their minimum income amount and having a suitable credit record.
-Find out which cashback cards are most likely to accept you using our eligibility checker.

 Once you have chosen the card you want, here is how to apply for a credit card.